 Depending on the type of second-story addition you’re planning and the structure of your existing home, the foundations may not be strong enough to support the additional weight.

-You’ll need to hire a structural engineer to establish whether there’s a requirement for further foundation work before the project begins.
+You’ll need to hire a structural engineer near you to establish whether there’s a requirement for further foundation work before the project begins.
 Additional foundation support work costs could be $5,000 or more.

-Timelines for constructing a full second story addition can be around six to 12 months.
-Even partial additions can mean you have to be out of your house for as much as three to six months.
+Timelines for constructing a full second-story addition can be around six to 12 months.
+Even partial additions can mean you have to be out of your house for as many as three to six months.
 If you don’t have an obliging relative or motorhome you can reside in temporarily, you may need to factor in additional rental costs for the duration.

-Typically, labor costs make up 30% to 50% of your total second-story addition budget.
-While tackling the entire project without the help of contractors isn’t advisable unless you’re an experienced builder, there will be places where you could save costs.
-For example, you can do interior and exterior painting or laying floors if you’re handy, and it may save you around $1,000 or more.
+Typically, labor costs make up 30% to 50% of the total cost of a second-floor addition.
+While tackling the entire project without the help of contractors isn’t advisable unless you’re an experienced builder, you can cut costs in some places.
+For example, you can do interior and exterior painting or lay the floors if you’re handy, and it may save you around $1,000 or more.

-Hiring a building contractor not only ensures a high standard of work, but they can subcontract electricians and plumbers and keep the project on track, safe, and on budget.
+Hiring a local home builder not only ensures a high standard of work, but they can subcontract electricians and plumbers and keep the project on track, within budget, and, most importantly, safe.
 Most contractors will help with building permit applications and liaise with other professionals such as architects and engineers.

-Tackling a second story addition on your own without understanding the complexities of constructions and building code requirements can result in a project going over budget, takes years to complete, and may not be up to local building standards.
+Tackling a second-story addition on your own without understanding the complexities of constructions and building code requirements can result in a project going over budget, could take years to complete, and may not be up to local building standards.
 You could end up with an unsafe home that’s difficult to insure or sell.

 Home addition costs vary considerably depending on their size and complexity.
 If you have limited space for building out and your foundations don’t need strengthening to build up, it may be more cost-effective and practical to build a second story.
-If there are zoning restrictions relating to building height or you want to stay in your home during construction, building out is better.
+Building out is a better option if there are zoning restrictions relating to building height or you want to stay in your home during construction.

-Depending on the complexity of the additional story and the age and condition of your home, it can sometimes work out cheaper to demolish the existing building and start again.
+Depending on the additional story’s complexity and your home’s age and condition, it can sometimes work out cheaper to demolish the existing building and start again.
 But this won’t make sense if you’re planning a simple partial second-story addition or you have a historic home full of character.